Giftbit/currencyapi/apiary-sources/sections/homepage.md

 Many integrations can be done using only our client libraries and the quick starts below.

 ## Common Use Cases - Quick Starts
+We recommend starting with the following quick start guides.

 ### Drop-in Gift Cards
 The Drop-in Gift Card solution empowers you to offer gift cards from your site in days.
 It is component based, using simple HTML snippets.